yooniversal/TestJpaRepository/README.md

 </div>

 ## Overview
-**TestJpaRepository** is an abstract class that implements the JpaRepository interface, designed to simulate a JpaRepository in a testing environment.
+**TestJpaRepository** is an abstract class that implements the JpaRepository interface (from [spring-data-jpa](https://github.com/spring-projects/spring-data-jpa)), designed to simulate a JpaRepository in a testing environment.
 This class provides functionality similar to a JpaRepository, allowing you to verify data access logic without a test database.
 It operates entirely in-memory, making it fast and independent of any external database.